- If using Matillion Full SaaS: The component will use the cloud credentials associated with your environment to access resources.

 - Sequential: Iterations are done in sequence, waiting for each to complete before starting the next.
 This is the default setting.

 Select project variables that will hold the values of file attributes.
 This will allow you to use the matching file’s metadata (such as its filename) in the component attached to the File Iterator.
-The project variables must have been defined prior to using them in this component.
-Read Variables for more information.Use + to add a variable, and specify the following:
+The project variables must have been defined before using them in this component.
+Read Project and pipeline variables for more information.Use + to add a variable, and specify the following:

 - Variable: Select an existing project variable to hold a given file attribute.